FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 There are two types of permissions policy that can be defined in Hyperledger Fabric - **network permissions** and **channel permissions**.

 * **Network permissions** relate to those resources that operate across the whole network.
-For example, a network permission might control which organization can the define the members of a network consortium.
+For example, a network permission might control which organization can define the members of a network consortium.

 * **Channel Permissions** relate to those resources that relate to an individual channel rather than the whole network.
-For example, a channel permission might determine which applications can read and write to the channel's ledger.
+For example, a channel permission might define which applications can read and write to the channel's ledger.

 Hyperledger Fabric makes **extensive use of permissions** to support **networks with different constitutions**.
 For example, a network can be defined where every organization has equal permissions over network resources.
 At the other extreme, a network can be set up where a single organization has overall control.